 At the end of each reported period, the premium receivable balance is reviewed to determine if there is an objective evidence of non-recoverable.
 If so, the loss impairment is recognized immediately in the consolidated statement of profit or loss.
 The impairment loss is accounted for as 100% credit risk.
 In measuring the impairment loss, the Administration calculates the credit risk exposure considering the accounts receivable net of reinsurer participation, acquisition costs, unearned premiums and related taxes.
 Assets classified as available for sale

 At the date of the consolidated statement of financial position, the Company assesses whether there is objective evidence that a financial asset or group of financial assets are impaired.
 In the case of equity instruments classified as available for sale, a significant or prolonged decline in the fair value of the financial asset is decreased below its cost is considered in determining whether the assets are impaired.
 If such evidence exists for financial assets available for sale, the cumulative loss, measured as the difference between the acquisition cost and the current fair value, less any impairment loss on financial assets previously recognized in the profit or loss, are removed from equity and recognized in the consolidated profit or loss.
-Impairment losses recognized in the consolidated statement of profit or loss on equity instruments are not reversed through the consolidated statement of profit or loss, but the amount is recognized in the equity account.
+Impairment losses recognized in the consolidated statement of profit or loss on equity instruments are not reversed through the consolidated statement classified as available for sale available for sale as available for sale as available for sale as a significant or loss on equity instruments are not reversed through the consolidated statement of profit or loss, but the amount is recognized in the equity account.
 If, in a subsequent period, the fair value of a debt instrument classified as available for sale increases and the increase can be objectively related to an event occurring after the impairment loss was recognized in profit or loss, the loss impairment be reversed through the consolidated statement of profit or loss.